 Another photogenic small town to visit.
 The river here marks the border between two counties.
 Kilkenny on the Graiguenamanagh side and Carlow on the Tinnahinch side.
 Once a river port for the big Barrow barges, ‘Graig’ as it’s known, is still home to many ex-bargemen’s families.

-Cushendale Woolen Mills is worth a visit and has a small shop.
+Cushendale Woolen Mills is well worth a visit and has a small shop for woolens.

 The beautiful Duiske Abbey is in the middle of the town and has high crosses in the graveyard.